Esri/pubnub-geofencing/README.md

 ### 3. PubNub Function
 1. Create a new PubNub Function with the contents of the [location-geofencing.js](location-geofencing.js) file.

-2. Update the `usersURL` and the `geofencesURL` consts with the URLs noted in Step 1.
+2. Update the `assetsURL` and the `geofencesURL` consts with the URLs noted in Step 1 for UserLocations and Geofences respectively.
 Be sure not to include any URL parameters.
 The URLs should end in `/0` or `/1` for the samples provided.

 3. Update the `clientID` and `clientSecret` consts with the **App ID** and **App Secret** noted in Step 2.